inrupt/inrupt-data-wallet/README.md

-# Data Wallet Application
+# Inrupt Data Wallet

-This project produces a front-end react native application for use with the Inrupt Data Wallet service.
+This project produces a mobile React Native application for use with the Inrupt Data Wallet service.
 This README provides information on:

 * [Setup and configuration](#setup-and-configuration)